Primary ovarian insufficiency (POI) is a rare condition where young girls and teenagers prematurely reach menopause.

 What are the causes of Pediatric and Adolescent Primary Ovarian Insufficiency (POI)?

 The exact cause of most cases of POI is unknown.
-However, it can often occur as a result of a known condition.
+However, it can also occur as a result of a known condition, such as those noted below.

-- Chemotherapy or radiation – These treatments can damage the ovaries, leading to POI.
+- Chemotherapy or radiation – These treatments can sometimes damage the ovaries, leading to POI.

 - Family history – Girls with family members who have the disease are more likely to have POI, but they are not guaranteed to get it.